 - Send all resolution offers to you for your approval

-You’ll start the process by putting away money in preparation for debt negotiations.
+Once you’ve reached an agreement with your preferred debt settlement company, you begin by making monthly deposits into an escrow account in preparation for debt negotiations.
 Your settlement company will tell you the total amount you need to save in advance.
-You’ll make a monthly payment into a dedicated bank account for several months or years, depending on your monthly budget and anticipated amount to be resolved.
+These routine payments, deposited in a dedicated bank account, may take from several months to a few years, depending on your budget and anticipated amount to be resolved.
 The account will be in your name and should be insured by the Federal Deposit Insurance Corporation (FDIC).
 It will be overseen by a trustee or account administrator.

 Negotiating Your Debt

-As you build up your account, this money will be used to bargain with your creditors on your behalf.
-You will have the final say on the terms and how your money will be used to pay off the negotiated amount before accepting an agreement.
-Once those negotiations are successful, your debts will get paid off one by one.
+Once your account has grown to attention-getting proportions, the money will be used to bargain with your creditors on your behalf.
+Before the agreement is accepted, you will have the final say on the terms and how your money will be used to pay off the negotiated amount.
+As negotiations succeed, your debts are paid off one by one.

-After you come to an agreement on a credit card settlement, put all arrangements in writing for your records.
+As agreements are reached on credit card settlements, get all the arrangements in writing for your records.
 Be sure you and your credit card company sign the agreement.
-At this point, the account administrator will be responsible for transferring funds from your account to pay your creditor.
+When this is accomplished, the account administrator will be responsible for transferring funds from your account to pay your creditor.

-It’s important to know that your credit scores have already declined if you’re at the point of resolving your credit card debt or other debt.
-Although this can be stressful, your top priority should be to get out of debt and get your finances back on track.
+Although this can be stressful, your top priority should be to get out of debt, ultimately getting your finances back on track.